Canada Invasion in 1775: General Richard Montgomery

 Death of Montgomery by John Trumbull 1786

 The American Revolution was just over six months old.
-The young, energetic general had faced insurmountable hardships that brought his weary troops before the strongest and most formidable fortification in all the Americas; Quebec’s Citadel.
+The young, energetic general had faced insurmountable hardships that brought his weary troops before the strongest and most formidable fortification in North America; Quebec’s Citadel.
 In the dead of winter, when the north winds of Canada were fiercest, he and his battle worn men, thinned by casualties and plagued by sickness, stood facing the towering walls.
 He knew what they must do.
 His men knew what was expected of them.
 The odds were slim at best.
 On December 31, 1775, a frozen night that gripped the plains in a swirling blizzard, his men attacked.
 Too many who followed their general would never see another sunrise.
 More would suffer indescribable wounds from large caliber muskets and deadly grapeshot as cannon swept the field.
 Yet miraculously, his column succeeded to storm the wall into the city.
 With his sword drawn, General Richard Montgomery bellowed the defiance of a new nation and charged before his men.
 The roar of cannon was deafening.
 Broken bodies littered the courtyard.
 Their blood flowed in red rivulets among the snow.
 The battle was over.
 Only the gentle touch of the silent snowfall was left, covering the general’s torn body in death’s shroud, immortalized by a grateful nation and the poet’s verse.

 Brief brave and glorious was his young career; His mourners were two hosts, his friends and foes; And fitly may the stranger, lingering here; Pray for his gallant spirit’s bright repose.